3 Ways to Develop a Culture of Accountability

 SMART goals aren’t a bad place to start.
 Start with the organizational goals, and train your team on goal-setting and what it means to be accountable.
 Then do the work to engrain this in your company culture.
 It may seem like a giant undertaking to have to set these goals in addition to performing your other essential duties.
 However, understand that culture isn’t established overnight.

 Don’t hold back asking for feedback when creating your objectives.
-Goal-setting can very much be a team effort, and mutual agreement on where you want to be adds an element of personal investment with employees.
+Goal-setting can very much be a team effort and mutual agreement on where you want to add an element of personal investment with employees.
 Be specific in your goal measurement.